Nishitasa/sumof1toN/README.md

 <details>

-<summary><h3> TASK 3:We have to observe the SPIKE Simulation and observe  with -O1 and -Ofast</summary>
+<summary><h3> Task 3:We have to observe the SPIKE Simulation and observe  with -O1 and -Ofast</summary>

 .